 The combination of thickeners can often take advantage of multiple thickeners to enhance gel performance in multiple ways.
 A Chinese expert developed blueberry jelly using gelatin and pectin as gelling agents, and found that pectin and gelatin could increase the chewiness and elasticity of the jelly respectively; the results of this study are also in line with the experimental results of foreign experts.

-The final test determined that when the addition of carrageenan and agar were 0.5% respectively, the taste, transparency and water-holding capacity of the obtained jelly were the best.
+The final test determined that when the addition of carrageenan and agar was 0.5% respectively, the taste, transparency, and water-holding capacity of the obtained jelly were the best.